 So, do we have a soul?
 The question comes from the ego-mind who mistakenly identifies itself with the body.
-We ARE souls/spirits who HAVE bodies.
+We ARE soul-spirits who HAVE bodies.
 This is not a religious belief; it is a knowledge coming from my own experience.

-Suggested practice: Remind yourself everyday or every now and then by saying "I am a conscious self-aware spirit inhabiting this body."
+Suggested practice: Remind yourself every day or every now and then by saying "I am a conscious self-aware spirit inhabiting this body."

-5.4 Soul Moments
+6.4 Soul Moments